jillbot/tsp/wp-content/plugins/tweet-old-post/readme.txt

 - Exclude specific posts.

+= Translations =

+* sk_SK translation by Patrik Žec (PATWIST) of http://patwist.com

 == Installation ==

 Following are the steps to install the Revive Old Post plugin

 1. Download the latest version of the Revive Old Posts Plugin to your computer from here.
-2. With an FTP program, access your site�s server.
+2. With an FTP program, access your sites server.
 3. Upload (copy) the Plugin file(s) or folder to the /wp-content/plugins folder.
 4. In your WordPress Administration Panels, click on Plugins from the menu.
 5. You should see Revive Old Posts Plugin listed.
 If not, with your FTP program, check the folder to see if it is installed.
 If it isn�t, upload the file(s) again.
 If it is, delete the files and upload them again.